Our passion is to see students rooted and built up in Christ and equipped to joyfully live for Him in all of life.Adapted from Colossians 2v6-7

 We are working towards meeting together physically as soon as possible where we are able and online where we can’t.

 We’d really love to meet you in person in the meantime though – please fill out our welcome card and we can arrange a coffee at one of Selly Oak’s finest establishments.

 Moving to a new church is always daunting, but from my first year at St Stephen’s, the church family has always been encouraging through God’s word, their hospitality, and the Bible teaching has always been great.David Li

-We are currently running one Sunday service, which is meeting at our St Stephen’s Church building at 10am each Sunday.
+We are currently running Sunday services at 10.30am and 6pm.
 Whilst numbers are limited because of our strict social distancing guidelines to ensure that we are COVID-secure, we do have a few places reserved for students.
-Please contact our Assistant Minister Ben Wells if you would like to come along: firstname.lastname@example.org.
+Please contact our Assistant Minister Ben Wells if you would like to come along: email@example.com.

 You can find St Stephen’s here:

 Alternatively you can also access our online services here.